Louisville Welcome Academy

 The Louisville Welcome Academy is a free leadership training program sponsored by the Louisville Metro Government Office for Globalization.
 The mission is to build the knowledge and networks of foreign-born leaders to increase their capacity and become key stakeholders to empower and assist their communities.
-Please complete this form to apply for the 2020 session of the Louisville Welcome Academy.
+Please complete the form below to apply for the 2022 session of the Louisville Welcome Academy.
 Information collected will not be shared outside of the Office for Globalization.

 Participants in the Louisville Welcome Academy will:

 - Gain an in-depth understanding of city government services

 - Have greater accessibility to existing city and community resources

 - Build leadership capacity